Council Recruitment

 More information about sanctuary advisory councils is available on the NOAA Office of National Marine Sanctuaries website.

 Candidates are selected based on their expertise and experience in relation to the seat for which they are applying, community and professional affiliations, and views regarding the protection and management of maritime heritage resources.
-Applicants who are chosen as members should expect to serve three-year terms.

-Submit applications by mail or fax to:
+Submit applications by mail:

 Jean Prevo